helm/charts/stable/openldap/README.md

 ## Testing

-Helm tests are included and they confirm the first three cluster members have quorum.
+Helm tests are included and they confirm connection to slapd.

 ```bash
 helm install . --set test.enabled=true